austintpeterson/HonorsThesis/README.txt

-Honors Thesis to detect propoganda bots on Twitter using machine learning.
+Repo for Honors Thesis to detect propaganda bots on Twitter using machine learning.